HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 :class: border-black
 ```

-3. Enter the API Port Number, or leave it at default (443).
+3. Enter the API Port Number, or leave it at the default (443).
-4. Select the protocol (HTTPS or HTTP), or leave it at default (HTTPS).
+4. Select the protocol (HTTPS or HTTP), or leave it at the default (HTTPS).
 5. (Optional) Enter proxy details.

 The Data Collector will be registered.